-- - List to view a list of previously defined lines to select from. - Two points to define the line from two points. - Azimuth to define the line by a start point and an azimuth. - 2.
+- From the menu, tap ≡ and select Stakeout / Lines.
+Tap ► next to the Line name field and select: - List to view a list of previously defined lines to select from. - Two points to define the line from two points. - Azimuth to define the line by a start point and an azimuth. - 2.
 In the Stake field, select the method and then fill out the required fields.
-Refer to the Line stakeout methods, page 623 below.
+Refer to the Line stakeout methods, page 698 below.

-To select the station to stake, key it in, tap the Sta- and Sta+ softkeys, or tap $rac{1}{2}$ next to the Station fields to select a station from the list.
+To select the station to stake, key it in, tap the Sta- and Sta+ softkeys, or tap $\cancel{0}$ next to the Station fields to select a station from the list.
 To select the start or end station, tap the Start station or End station softkey.

-TIP - To customize the stations available for stakeout, tap field to view the Select station screen.
-See Stations available for stakeout, page 648.
+TIP - To customize the stations available for stakeout, tap // next to the Station field to view the Select station screen.
+See Stations available for stakeout, page 750.